2012 Survival Guide: A practical planner for the worst case scenario

 Witch Hazel

-A standard remedy used by Native Americans, you can apply the leaves and bark as a poultice on wounds, burns, hemmoroids, sprains, arthritic limbs, tumors, bruises, acne and insect bites.
-Witch-hazel helps to shrink and contract blood vessels back to normal size.
+A standard remedy used by Native Americans, you can apply the leaves and bark of withc hazel as a poultice on wounds, burns, hemmoroids, sprains, arthritic limbs, tumors, bruises, acne and insect bites.
+Witch hazel helps to shrink and contract blood vessels back to normal size.
 It's present in hemorrhoid medications and can also be used to treat postnatal tearing of the perineum.
 As a tea, it's prescribed to treat colds, fevers, diarrhea, dysentery, ulcers and tuberculosis

 Wintergreen oil